Manipulating Yiddish texts under the Unix operating system

 At what software level is conversion of keystroke to character

-representation accomplished?
 In Unix "console mode", the device driver does

-the mapping.
 In Unix "X-windows input", the X server has

 a keymap table to convert event keycodes (key-press events) into keysyms.